-Article 3 of the Uniform Commercial Code (UCC), which has been adopted by every state with some modification, defines a negotiable instrument as an “unconditional promise or order to pay a fixed amount of money, with or without interest or other charges described in the promise or order.”
+Article 3 of the Uniform Commercial Code (UCC), which every state has adopted with some modification, defines a negotiable instrument as an “unconditional promise or order to pay a fixed amount of money, with or without interest or other charges described in the promise or order.”
 See also N.J.S.A.
 12A:3-104.
 As our New Jersey banking law attorney can explain, it is a document passed from one person to another (negotiation), who ultimately exchanges the document (instrument) for money.

 Requirements for Negotiable Instruments

-Negotiable instruments are commonly used in business transactions to secure and distribute loans or to finance the movement of goods.
-To be a negotiable instrument, the instrument must be signed, in writing, and the:
+Individuals commonly use negotiable instruments in business transactions to secure and distribute loans or to finance the movement of goods.
+To be a negotiable instrument, you must sign the instrument, in writing, and the:

 - Promise or order is unconditional.